1 injured, 7 cars damaged after building debris falls onto Michigan Ave.

 Shortly after 5 p.m. repair crews on the scene broke the window next to where the piece of scaffolding was hanging from the 10th floor.
 Crews then removed it and pulled it inside.

-Michigan Avenue remains closed between Lake and Randolph and Randolph Street remains closed between Michigan and Wabash while repair crews work to secure the scaffolding and clear debris and broken glass from the area.
-Officials said the streets will remain closed until all the broken windows are repaired.
+Michigan Avenue was closed between Lake and Randolph.
+Randolph Street was closed between Michigan and Wabash while repair crews worked to secure the scaffolding and clear debris and broken glass from the area.

-Officials are also securing any broken glass around the building and making sure the area is clear for people to walk around and drive through.
-Until that all clear is given, roads will continue to be blocked.
+Officials said the streets would remain closed until all the broken windows were repaired.
+Officials also worked to secure any broken glass around the building and make sure the area is clear for people to walk around and drive through.
+Until that all clear is given, roads would continue to be blocked.

+Michigan Avenue reopened between Lake and Randolph just after 8 a.m.
+Wednesday.

 The cause of the failure remains under investigation.